Nebraska's state senators need to hear from Nebraskans who want smart justice reform, not historic spending on more iron and concrete.

-The cause of this crisis is multifaceted.
-It includes things like the failed war on drugs, aggressive prosecutors, institutional racism, and a failure to prioritize community needs through addiction services, mental health support and community investment.
+How did we get here?
+Reasons include the failed war on drugs, aggressive prosecutors, institutional racism, growing sentences and a failure to prioritize community needs through addiction services, mental health support and community investment.

 Many of our sister states have faced similar challenges and found success with bipartisan reform.
 Instead of wasting money on a new prison, they saved money and achieved better outcomes.
 The same commitment to charting a new path happened on the federal level in 2018 with the First Step Act.
 Bottom line, there is support across the political spectrum and those very policies can be implemented in Nebraska.